snicolet/cassio/README.md

 - https://courspython.com
 - The hitchhiker's guide to Python: https://docs.python-guide.org/
 - The venerable "Inside Mac" series of books: https://preterhuman.net/macstuff/insidemac/index.html
 - Ingemar Ragnemalm in Trabskell 5 has the file QDCG.pas, which is quite a complete reference for the obsolete QuickDraw API from Apple.
 Probably a bit overkill for my needs, probably, but still useful. https://twokinds.se/yh/transskel5/
 - Roland Chastain has written several chess programs (both chess engines and chess graphical user interfaces) in FreePascal.
 Quite active, and he speeks french!
-His Github is a good central place for Pascal chess-related stuff: https://github.com/rchastain
+His Githubis a good central place for Pascal chess-related stuff: https://github.com/rchastain